camunda/camunda-docs/docs/self-managed/platform-deployment/index.md

 * Optimize (requiring Elasticsearch)
 * Identity (requiring Keycloak)

-Depending on your needs, you might not need all of the above components to successfully use Camunda Platform 8.
+Depending on your needs, you might not need all the above components to successfully use Camunda Platform 8.

 ## Supported environments